freetzing/relay/README.md

 ...

 ### Implementation

+**The current status of this project is in early stage and not stable**

 At the fritzing-js repo you can find a fritzing react app and a module library. fritzing-js provides the most used function as packages and can be loaded by other projects.